 Front row: Katie Brewer Ball (New York University), Chris Gullen (Wayne State), Debbie James Smith (Wayne State), Kareem Khubchandani (Northwestern), Amy Barber (University of Wisconsin-Madison), Elizabeth Venell (Emory University), Jimmy Draper (University of Michigan-Ann Arbor), Andy Scahill (University of Texas-Austin), Jane Fader (Wayne State).

-2008 Summer Doctoral Seminar
+2008 Summer Doctoral Seminar, May 28-June 1

-Dr. Larry Frey, University of Colorado-Boulder, led the 2008 Summer Doctoral Seminar on Engaged Communication Research.
-Frey holds research interests in group interaction, applied communication (communication and social justice, communication and community studies, and health communication), and communication research methods (quantitative and qualitative).
+Lawrence R. (Larry) Frey (PhD, University of Kansas) is a professor at the University of Colorado-Boulder.
+His research interests are in group interaction, applied communication (communication and social justice, communication and community studies, and health communication), and communication research methods (quantitative and qualitative).
 His research seeks to understand how participation (especially by those who are under-resourced and marginalized) in collective communicative practices makes a difference in people's individual, relational, and collective lives.
 He is the author/editor of 14 books, 3 special journal issues, and more than 60 published book chapters and journal articles.
-His is the recipient of 12 scholarship awards, including the 2000 Gerald M. Phillips Award for Distinguished Applied Communication Scholarship from the National Communication Association (NCA); the 2004, 2003, and 2000 Ernest Bormann Research Award from NCA's Group Communication Division for, respectively, his edited texts, Group Communication in Context: Studies of Bona Fide Groups (2nd ed.), New Directions in Group Communication, and The Handbook of Group Communication Theory and Research.
+He is the recipient of 12 scholarship awards, including the 2000 Gerald M. Phillips Award for Distinguished Applied Communication Scholarship from the National Communication Association (NCA); the 2004, 2003, and 2000 Ernest Bormann Research Award from NCA's Group Communication Division for, respectively, his edited texts Group Communication in Context: Studies of Bona Fide Groups, New Directions in Group Communication and The Handbook of Group Communication: Theory and Research.
 Most recently he edited the Handbook of Applied Communication Research.

 Seminar participants took part in an exciting tour of Detroit that focused on community activism and social change projects.
 A podcast featuring some reflections from the tour, as well as thoughts on the seminar as a whole is available for listening.

-2007 Summer Doctoral Seminar
+2007 Summer Doctoral Seminar, May 14-18

-2006 Summer Doctoral Seminar
+2006 Summer Doctoral Seminar, May 17-21

 .
 Communication Infrastructures

 .
 Perspectives for Understanding Communication Media and the Public Interest

 .
 Communication and the Future

 .
 Teaching Our Way to a New Way of Thinking

 .
 Media Literacy